 Flakiest and easiest biscuits though they require 30 minutes in refrigerator in addition to manufacturing time.
 This recipe scales easily by multiplying or by dividing it in one-half.
-However, it does not work to divide it into one-quarter perhaps because the folding is too difficult and results in over-working the dough.
+However, it does not work to divide it into one-quarter (in search of making it for only one person) perhaps because the folding is too difficult and results in over-working the dough.

 1. Whisk dry ingredients.